shueb-anwar/potteries-app-v.1/README.md

-# tourlin-app-v.5
+# potteries-app-v.5
-Tourlin app is Bus Booking Syetm.
+potteries app is Bus Booking Syetm.
 It's a showcase of Ionic App Platform technologies, including [Ionic Framework](https://ionicframework.com), [Capacitor](https://capacitorjs.com), [Appflow](https://ionic.io/appflow), and [Ionic Enterprise solutions](https://ionic.io/docs).

 ## Try the App

-Tourlin runs on the iOS, and Android all from a single codebase.
+potteries runs on the iOS, and Android all from a single codebase.
 See for yourself:

 ## Features